Why is my Espresso too foamy?

 Getting a perfect shot of Espresso is not an easy thing.
 You either end up with a shot that is too foamy, or there will be no layer of Crema over your Espresso shot.

 Many small factors affect the taste and texture of your Espresso shot.
-Like the quality of coffee beans, the size of the coffee grounds, the amount of coffee grounds for the shot, and the tamping coffee grounds in the portafilter.
+Like the quality of coffee beans, the size of the coffee grounds, the amount of coffee grounds, and the tamping coffee grounds in the portafilter.
 You can only achieve a level of perfection with experience.

 The layer of foam on the top of the Espresso is inevitable because of pressurized extraction, and the perfect layer of Crema is the sign of a freshly brewed shot of Espresso.
 It makes your Espresso more beautiful and aromatic.

-If the layer of foam or Crema is too thick on the shot of Espresso, it will make the taste of your coffee burnt and very undesirable.
+If there is too much Crema on the shot of Espresso, it will make the taste of your espresso bitter, burnt, and very undesirable.

 The thickness and color of Crema tell us a lot about the Freshness and quality of coffee beans.